Roles in Rocket.Chat

 The auditor-log role allows a user to see logs about all audited messages with timestamps and by whom.
 Users with only the auditor-log role cannot send messages.

-Omnichannel roles allow users to interact with or manage various Omnichannel features.
+Omnichannel roles let users interact with or manage Omnichannel features.

 Role